Our standards of professional conduct for employees and staff

 DUTIES TO CLIENTS

 Loyalty, Prudence, and Care.
 Employees and staff have a duty of loyalty to their clients and must act with reasonable care and exercise prudent judgment.
-Employees and staff must act for the benefit of their clients and place their clients’ interests before their employer’s or their own interests.
+Employees and staff must act for the benefit of their clients and place their clients’ interests before their employers or their interests.

 Fair Dealing.
 Employees and staff must deal fairly and objectively with all clients when providing investment analysis, making investment recommendations, taking investment action, or engaging in other professional activities.